oz-code/OzCodeDemo/OzCodeDemo/15.TimeTravel/README.md

 ![Click through indicators](gif1.gif)

-We can now fix this bug, as previously:
+We can now fix this bug, as previously, and as soon as we lift our fingers off of the keyboard, OzCode goes ahead and predicts the execution of the method, and confirms that the bug is indeed fixed.

 ![Hover indicators](Image5.jpg)